Collie

 Recent residential development output has been above average within Collie when compared nationally

-Collie recorded approximately 28 residential properties granted approval annually.
-The Australian Bureau of Statistics produces development approval data on a financial year basis.
-Over the past five financial years, from FY-21 to FY-25, around 140 homes were approved, with an additional four approved in FY-26 so far.
-On average, about 3.4 people moved to the area annually for each dwelling built during these five years.
+Collie has recorded approximately 28 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 140 homes were approved, with a further 8 approved so far in FY-26.
+On average, about 3.4 people moved to the area each year for every dwelling built during these five years.

 Frequently Asked Questions - Development